 What is Brazilian Blowout?

-The Brazilian Blowout is a popular hair straightening process that has become go-to for women with frizzy or textured hair.
+The Brazilian Blowout is a popular hair straightening process that has become a go-to for women with frizzy or textured hair.
 The process used in the Brazilian Blowout involves a protein-rich solution that is used to coat the hair strands to straighten it without damaging it.

 The Blowout Process